Television in Indonesia: The beginning of private television

 On September 13, 1990, the president issued Presidential Decree no. 40 regarding the television property tax collection between Yayasan TVRI and PT Mekatama Raya, a private company owned by Sudwikatmono and Sigit Hardjojudanto.
 Since the beginning of 1991, this private company was the responsible body that accepted the television property tax paid by TVRI viewers nationwide.
 The reason for this change is to increase revenue from the lower 1969 post and air mail system.

 On January 23, 1991, PT Cipta Televisi Pendidikan Indonesia (TPI) started its broadcast of educational programs with some advertisements.
 The company was led by Siti Hardjanti.
 During its first years, TPI shared channels with TVRI and as a blocktimer then with the channel, its facility and operational staff, whenever TVRI did not broadcast, were supported by the channel.
 TPI would later become the first Indonesian UHF television station when it launched free to air broadcasts on the Channel 34 frequency in 1992.

 On April 14, 1992, the Directorate General of Radio, Television and Films decided that Yayasan TVRI will phase out the television tax altogether when, after one year, PT Mekatama Raya failed to increase the revenue from payments made by viewers, thus transitioning to one fully financed by the national budget.

 In October 1992, Department of Information issued television broadcast licenses for six companies: PT Indosiar Visual Mandiri or Indosiar (Jakarta), PT Sanitya Mandara Televisi (Yogyakarta), PT Merdeka Citra Televisi Indonesia (Semarang), PT Ramako Indotelevisi (Batam), PT Cakrawala Andalas Televisi or ANTV (Lampung), and PT Cakrawala Bumi Sriwijaya Televisi (Palembang).
 Of all these six television companies, only PT Indosiar Visual Mandiri and PT Cakrawala Andalas Televisi were able to broadcast continuously.
 On February 28, 1993, PT Cakrawala Andalas Televisi, a joint venture between Agung Laksono and the Bakrie family, started its first broadcast.
-The broadcast station was initially planned to be located in Lampung, but later moved to Jakarta, in a building at Kuningan.
+The broadcast station was initially planned to be located in Lampung, but later moved to Jakarta, in a building at the Kuningan region.
 PT Indosiar Visual Mandiri, owned by Salim Group, started its first broadcast on January 11, 1995.

 In March 1998, TV Kabel Indovision, operated by PT Matahari Lintas Cakrawala under the leadership of Peter F. Gontha, started its operation as the first cable television system in Indonesia (the first cable television was operated in the United States in 1972).
 Previously, since 1996, Indovision had operated using television decoders and parabolic antennas as the first DTH satellite pay TV system in the nation.
 The following year, digital broadcasts debuted to replace analogue ones, a first for Indonesian pay TV.
-On the same month, Publik Khatulistiwa TV was first founded as a community television at Bontang, although it only became a limited company 3 years later.
+Within the same month, Publik Khatulistiwa TV (PKTV) was first founded as a community television station run by Pupuk Kaltim employees at Bontang, although it only became a limited company 3 years later, while also PKTV has not expanded its coverage nationally unlike SCTV or ANTV.